databio/IGD/README.md

-# Create an integrated genomic database
+# Reshape the genomic data sources for highly efficient locus-based analysis